Guide

 Configuration keys

-Configuration keys are used to define various settings and parameters that control the behavior of the CP during a charging session.
-These settings can include charging rates, maximum power limits, and authorization requirements.
 Each profile includes a set of predefined configuration keys, which can be modified by the CP or CMS as needed.
 However, some of these keys can only be configured by the CP and cannot be changed with the ChangeConfiguration message.

-Use Case
+Use case

 Test case

-Test cases are used by developers to ensure that the OCPP protocol is implemented correctly.
-Each OCPP profile includes a set of predefined test cases that developers can use to verify their implementation’s behavior.
-These test cases cover various scenarios and edge cases to ensure robust and reliable implementation.
+Each OCPP profile includes a set of predefined test cases that developers can use to verify the implementation’s behavior.
+These test cases cover various scenarios and edge cases to ensure robust and reliable implementation of the Open Charge Point Protocol.

-6. The functional blocks of OCPP
+6. The Functional Blocks of OCPP

 Security

-This functional Block describes a security specification for the OCPP protocol.
+This Functional Block describes a security specification for the OCPP protocol.

 Provisioning